Tips for a single use plastic reduced travel

 But let’s face it…it is hard to ignore plastic trash on the street, on beaches, in rivers isn’t it?
 For me it definitely is.

 So I do my very best to reduce my trash footprint and would like to share my best hacks to make it easier for you:

 When you are planning your trip, do some research on the trash situation in the country you like to visit.
 Is there any recycling, and if yes, what is getting recycled.
 Do they have landfills or incinerators.

 Growing up in a country where there always has been garbage bins to place your trash into makes it hard to think about it could be different somewhere else.

-Landfills close to the ocean
+Landfills close to waterways

-On Islands most landfills are often close to the beach or another water stream, that when it’s windy or raining (and in rainy season/monsoon it rains heavy) it’s just a question of time when your coffee cup, plastic bottle, chocolate wrapper and straw will end up in the ocean.
+Most landfills are often close to the beach or another water stream, that when it’s windy or raining (and in rainy season/monsoon it rains heavy) it’s just a question of time when your coffee cup, plastic bottle, chocolate wrapper and straw will end up in the ocean.

 -> 10 ways to be more Zero Waste on an Island

 And also in richer and bigger countries, like the U.S., Australia and many parts of Europe the recycling system is not really there yet.